 Wax paper is wonderful stuff.
 A lot of people think of it as just for sandwich wrapping, but there’s really so much more you can do with it.
 Even though plastic wrap is more popular these days, there are many things wax paper just does better.
+Read on for 5 things to do with wax paper.

 Some of my favorite uses of wax paper are all about lining surfaces so I can cut down on future cleaning chores: